Aylur/gnim/docs/dbus.md

 ## `Service`

 Base class of every DBus service for both proxies and exported objects.
 Derived from `GObject.Object`.
-DBus signals are also GObject signals and DBus properties are also GObject properties.
+DBus signals are also GObject signals, and DBus properties are also GObject properties.

 ```ts
 import { Service, iface } from "gnim/dbus"